SiloHaus/moloch-party/X_SECURITY.md

+# SECURITY

+Best Practices and Cautions for MolochParty and RDF.

 ## BEST PRACTICES | SECURITY

 **[Vulnerability]**: If you have all of your ETH in the RQ Treasury, and then only one person uses the [RDF Claim App](https://silohaus.github.io/silo-nft-dao-admin/#/molochv3/0xa/0x912aab5913023d20a5dcd17160e6954528433a7f/activate), then that person will have the only share, and their share will be the entire treasury.
 So, it's best that you wait to have more people use the claim app before transfering ETH to the RQ Treasury.